 Airtight Construction, Built-In

-STARC’s airtight panels easily follow ICRA Class IV protocols, with no extra taping or tools needed.
+STARC’s panels exceed ICRA Class IV protocols, with no extra taping or tools needed.
 The anodized aluminum frame has integrated tongue and groove seal elements that lock one panel right into the next, eliminating the risk of contaminants exiting the construction zone.
 When installed using high-capacity negative air machines, our panels with closed-cell foam rubber top and bottom gaskets ensure an airtight connection to both the ceiling and floor.
 Once installed, the panels never need adjustments or tightening to maintain airtight integrity.